 Ingredients for Successful Salesforce Implementation

-- Map the stages of your implementation process.
+- Plan the implementation process.

 - Think over risks.

 The implementation strategy will highly depend on the type and current state of business processes your company has.

 Let’s assume that you’re fully satisfied with the present practices of managing sales, marketing, and service in your company, but your current CRM doesn’t support them in full.
 If no process change is required, Salesforce implementation can help you to digitize your sales, marketing and customer service processes to address your business challenges in the desired way.
 The platform’s capabilities for customization allow reflecting your business processes with attention to their peculiarities.

 Provided that you’re not happy with the work of your sales, marketing, and service processes, you have two options:

 - The first one is to implement Salesforce and tailor your current processes to the processes in Salesforce taking them as the best practice (like how approving discounts in a multistep approval process works).